faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 This statement must be balanced by the fact that [Ridgon instructed his wife to burn all of his writings upon his death](http://www.mormonthink.com/mormonstudiesrigdon.htm#34).
 If Rigdon had nothing to hide, then why have his writings all burned?
 Also, a co-conspirator stands to lose much by admitting to being part of a significant conspiracy, even on their death-bed (we are creatures who seek meaning, so admitting to a lie on one's deathbed may be seen as undermining the very meaning behind one's life).

-In any case, Rigdon is not an essential component of several other modern origin theories, so even if he were definitively shown to have not been part of the creation of the Book of Mormon, that still would not undermine the modern origin theory, generally.
+In any case, Rigdon is not an essential component of the model defended by most non-LDS scholars (Joseph composed the book orally), so even if he were definitively shown to have not been part of the creation of the Book of Mormon, that still would not undermine the modern origin theory, generally.

 ## Argument 3: The Book Of Mormon Was Plagiarized From Other Books